Ron-Draughon/Movie-Analysis/README.md

 For detailed findings and recommendations, please refer to the [report.md](report.md) file.

 ## Data Sources:
-The dataset used for analysis was sourced from Kaggle, comprising over 7,000 movies scraped from IMDb.
+The dataset used for analysis was sourced from Kaggle, comprising over 7,000 movies scraped from IMDb found [here](https://www.kaggle.com/datasets/danielgrijalvas/movies).

 ## Recommendations:
 - Produce horror movies, as they have shown to yield significantly higher ROIs compared to other genres.